biscuitboost/yourbanger-fe/docs/CONTENT_STRATEGY.md

 ### SERP Features to Target

 From live SERP analysis, these features appear for our keywords:
-- **AI Overview:** Appears for "custom song gift" - optimize for AI citations
+- **AI Overview:** Appears for "custom " - optimize for AI citations
 - **People Also Ask:** High opportunity for FAQ content
 - **Video carousels:** Instagram Reels dominating - create reaction videos
-- **Related searches:** "custom song gift for him/boyfriend" - create targeted pages
+- **Related searches:** "custom  for him/boyfriend" - create targeted pages

 ---